dlastic/curriculum/git/foundations_git/commit_messages.md

 ### Introduction

-This lesson will explain the importance of good commit messages, how to write them, when to commit, and why having a history of good commits is so important!
+This lesson explains the importance of good commit messages, how to write them, when to commit, and why maintaining a history of clear commits matters!

 ### Lesson overview